lukavuko/DATA534_Project_G2/contributions.md

 # Luka Vukovic

-- Wrote spotify_TrackRecommender script (functinos written include getArtist_ID, getTrack_ID, getTrackRecommendations, queryAssembler)
+- Wrote API wrapper functions and their tests: getArtist_ID, getTrack_ID, getTrackRecommendations, queryAssembler
-- Wrote tests for the script
-- Modified all scripts so that all can run properly
+- Debugged all Rscripts and roxygen2 documentation examples so that checks can pass
-- Worked on CI
+- Setup CI using github actions and travis
-- Wrote
+- Setup code coverage using CodeCov.io